• Recipe Index

 • Cut the sausages into bite sized chunks (4-5 pieces per sausage) Add these to onion and continue to cook until the onion is starting to brown.

 • Deglaze the pan with the red wine and then add in the beef stock.
-Stir in the tomato paste and dried thyme, bring to a simmer and cook for 10 minutes over a medium low heat.
+Stir in the tomato paste and thyme, bring to a simmer and cook for 10 minutes over a medium low heat.

 • Mix the cornflour with 1 tablespoon cold water, then gently pour this into your pan, stirring continuously.
 Continue to stir the mixture over a medium/low heat until the sauce thickens.